slu-dss/lesson-template/README.md

 This repository models the layout of a SLU DSS lesson.
 An overview of our lesson structure is available from the associated slides.

 ### Objectives
-< This should be an enumerated list of objectives for each lesson. >
+At the end of this lesson, participants should be able to:

+1. Locate the key elements of a SLU DSS lesson within a lesson repository.
+2. Describe the purposes of each key element.
+3. Employ RStudio to update a lesson.

 ### Dependencies
 This lesson requires the following `R` packages from CRAN: